 An Overview of Current Status of Brant Family and Children’s Services

-Brant Family and Children’s Services is an agency mandated by the Province of Ontario through The Child and Family Services Act, 1984 to ensure the protection of children from abuse and neglect.
-Our agency serves the people of Brant County and through our Native Services Branch, the indigenous peoples in Brant, Six Nations of the Grand River and Mississaugas of New Credit First Nations.
+Brant Family and Children’s Services is an agency mandated by the Province of Ontario through the Child, Youth and Family Services Act to ensure the protection of children from abuse and neglect.
+Our agency serves the people of Brant County and, through our Native Services staff, the indigenous peoples – other than band members of Six Nations of the Grand River – residing in Brantford, Brant and Mississaugas of New Credit First Nations.

 The ongoing daily workload of a children’s aid society ranges from answering routine inquiries to carrying out serious investigations into allegations of abuse or neglect of children.
 Our Agency’s Intake Workers are required by law to investigate all such allegations promptly and thoroughly.